channingwalton/scala-contracts/readme.md

 At present, the code is a brutal transformation of Anton's work into Scala and in need of much refinement.

 All thoughts, suggestions and contributions are most gratefully accepted.
+Particularly new models, and tests!